Kimserey/BlogArchive/20170722_better_windows_prompt.md

 ## 1. dotnet CLI

 We can start first by getting ConEmu from the repository releases [https://github.com/Maximus5/ConEmu/releases](https://github.com/Maximus5/ConEmu/releases).
 From now we can start straight using ConEmu as a command prompt.
-Multi tabs are supported by default, `win + w` shortkey opens a new tab.
+Multi tabs are supported by default, `win + w` hotkey opens a new tab.

 Next what we can do is navigate to our Web API project and run `dotnet run`.
 This will run the Web API service in the command prompt, here in ConEmu.